tanloong/neosca/README.md

 </details>

-### Just parse texts and exit
+### Just Parse Texts and Exit

-If you only want to save the parsed trees and exit, you can use the `--no-query` option.
+If you only want to save the parsed trees and exit, you can use `--no-query`.
 This can be useful if you want to use the parsed trees for other purposes.

 ```sh
 nsca samples/sample1.txt --no-query